 The Museum is on the campus of the historic Kaufman Astoria Studios, a thriving film and media production facility which was originally established in 1920 as Paramount’s east coast production facility.
 The campus is also home to the state-of-the-art Frank Sinatra High School for the Performing Arts, founded by Astoria native Tony Bennett.

 Astoria is especially known for the quality and diversity of its dining options.
 Within walking distance from the Museum are such restaurants as The Astor Room (where Museum members receive a 15% discount) and Cafe Bar (where Museum members receive a 10% discount).
 In addition, a wide range of ethnic cuisine—Greek, Brazilian, Croatian, Colombian, Egyptian, Venezuelan, and Thai among them—is also available.
-To find a place to eat in the neighborhood, visit Yelp for a listing and reviews.
+Click here for a list of restaurants close to the Museum.

 Many other cultural institutions have taken root in the Astoria/Long Island City area.
 They include MoMA PS1, The Noguchi Museum, Socrates Sculpture Park, and SculptureCenter, as well as alternative arts organizations like Flux Factory.
 Learn more about visual and performing arts organizations in the region through the Long Island City Cultural Alliance .